Office 1629 K St NW #300 Washington, DC 20006

 - Represented whistleblower in a First Amendment retaliation action whose disclosures about off-label marketing enabled the federal government to recover more than $100 million in a subsequent proceeding and led to the criminal conviction of a senior official for felony conflict-of-interest charges for taking payments from drug companies.

-- Represented whistleblower in the first Sarbanes-Oxley whistleblower case that survived summary judgment on the issue of extraterritorial application of the Act.
+- Represented whistleblower in the first Sarbanes-Oxley whistleblower case that survived summary judgment on the issue of extraterritorial application of SOX.
 Penesso v.
 LCC Int’l, Inc., 2005-SOX-016 (ALJ March 4, 2005).

-- Obtained two settlements in the range of one million to one and half millions dollars in Sarbanes-Oxley whistleblower retaliation cases.
+- Obtained two settlements in the range of one million to one and a half million dollars in Sarbanes-Oxley whistleblower retaliation cases.